silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Note that, in the CLDR, collation is not stored in the main LDML file for a locale.
 Instead, it is in its own file in a "collations" directory.
 In the SLDR, however, these collations are incorporated into the main LDML file, as presented in the example at the top of this page.

-A "tailored" collation is a sort order that differs from the [Default Unicode Collation Element Table (DUCET)][ducet] inherited from `root.xml` (see the section on [Inheritance][inheritance] below).
+A "tailored" collation is a sort order that differs from the [Default Unicode Collation Element Table (DUCET)][uni-utr10-ducet] inherited from `root.xml` (see the section on [Inheritance][inheritance] below).
 In order to tailor a collation, arrows are used to "insert" specific characters or multigraphs after other characters.
 For example:

 ```
     <collations>